msantos/srly/README.md

                 Speed = integer() | atom()
                 Termios1 = binary()

-        Set the input speed of the serial device.
+        Set the input speed of a serial device.

         See the warning for tcsetattr/2.

         Failure: badarg if Speed is an invalid atom.